ebuchman/blog/content/posts/velocity.md

 counts as a liability ("money you owe"), so they can be offset against each other.
-But a firm cannot actually clear its AP using its AR, because the receivables (AR) aren't actually money - they're not broadly accepted media of exchange that can be used to settle payments, they're just the IOUs of some entities that owe you money.
+But a firm cannot actually clear its AP using its AR, because the receivables (AR) aren't actually money - they're not broadly accepted media of exchange that can be used to make payments, they're just the IOUs of some entities that owe you money.
 In order to clear its AP, the firm needs actual money, which might only be possible if it can collect on its AR.
 This is the problem of "liquidity", or the "survival constraint", faced by every economic actor every day.